Are you making a food blog? But you may have much confusion in your mind related to this. Isn’t it?

 |3rd year||$500||$120||$1000 -$3000||$3000||$5000|

 - 2nd year – After one year, you will get considerable traffic to your blog.
-Also, you will make some earnings if you have written 100+ posts and 50k visitors/month to your blog.
+Also, you will earn if you have written 100+ posts and 50k visitors/month to your blog.
 After a year, you earn about $600-$700 per month.
 You can easily spend $2000 yearly.

 - 3rd year – Your food blog is now becoming old, and the amount you need to spend on it would be about $5000/yearly.
 This includes paid advertisement as well.
 That you can also hire social media food influencers to promote your blog.